-The Company recognises the obligations in respect of employee benefits in the statements of financial position under "Provision for Employee Benefits" as disclosed in note 15 of the Financial Statements.
+The Company recognises the obligations in respect of employee benefits in the statements of financial position under "Provision for Employee Benefits".

 (j) Provisions

 A provision is recognised if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
 Provisions are not recognised for future operating losses.